 A campus map showing the location of the Mather Planetarium and the K Parking Lot can be found at the bottom of this page.

-The Mather Planetarium is currently closed for the summer.
-The dates for the up-coming 2016-2017 season are shown below.
+The dates for the live shows for the 2016-2017 season are shown below.
+We will be adding additional dates for pre-recorded shows soon.
 Thank you for your support!

 Oct.
 14, 2016 - Star Clusters, Stellar Siblings

 Reservations taken starting Oct.
 14

 Jan.
 27, 2017 - Mars & Venus: Our Planetary Neighbors